-The key for guys is getting that work done with the least amount of down time and without a trace of having had surgery.
-The last thing you need is finding yourself explainingthat you are healing from cosmetic eyelid surgery to your Thursday night poker group, your marketing department, or your boss.
+The key for guys is getting that work done with the least amount of downtime and without a trace of having had surgery.
+The last thing you need is finding yourself explaining that you are healing from cosmetic eyelid surgery to your Thursday night poker group, your marketing department, or your boss.
 Okay, some groups might be more okay with this than others, but for the most part you don’t need others in your business.
-For that reason, it is essential to plan a blepharoplasty that makes a difference but does not call unnecessary attention to the fact that you just had surgery.
+For that reason, it is essential to plan a blepharoplasty that makes a difference but does not call unnecessary attention to the fact that you just had plastic surgery.

-For most men, and this isnot really different for executive women, the biggest factor with these surgeries will be down time-which nobody has.
-It is reasonable to expect that by 10 days after surgery, even without make up (also called camouflage) it should be possible to have a client meeting or an have an ex-parte with a judge without calling attention to yourself.
-Generally you will be beat up a bit before this.
+For most men, and this isn’t really different for executive women, the biggest factor with these surgeries will be downtime- which nobody has.
+It is reasonable to expect that by 10 days after surgery, even without makeup (also called camouflage) it should be possible to have a client meeting or a have an ex-parte with a judge without calling attention to yourself.
+Generally, you will be beaten up a bit before this.
 However, most guys find that they can comfortably be on the phone the next day after eyelid surgery.
 It is always Dr. Steinsapir’s preference for you can give yourself several days after surgery before jumping back into your workflow but he understands that is not always possible.

 That allows him to develop an individualized plan for you that avoids common pitfalls that less experienced or less extensively trained surgeons often fail to appreciate.
 Dr. Steinsapir begins your surgical planning with a detailed consultation.
 He carefully listens to your concerns, analyzes your health and surgical history before performing a detailed examination.
 That examination includes detailed photographs, measurements, and sketches to diagnose the basis for your eyelid issues.
 That data is used to formulate a unique plan for you.
 This personalized approach means that you get a surgery that is tailored to your anatomic needs and your schedule.

-Consider where you surgery will be performed: A state of the art, accredited operating room or someone’s unaccredited back office procedure room?
+Consider where your male blepharoplasty will be performed: A state of the art, accredited operating room or someone’s unaccredited back office procedure room?
 In the State of California, intravenous sedation (IV sedation) can only be performed in licensed and accredited operating rooms.
 Have you seen a surgeon who is pushing just local anesthesia for surgery?
-Generally this means they do not have an accredited operating room.
+Generally, this means they do not have an accredited operating room.
 They are doing surgery in a back office procedure room.
 Sure it can be done.
 You might even be able to tolerate a root canal without anesthesia, but why?
 Individuals can have eyelid surgery under local anesthesia but it is less comfortable than having surgery under intravenous sedation in an accredited operating room.
-Dr. Steinsapir is extremely proud of his state of the art, accredited operating rooms that are in his surgery center, located in his office.
+Dr. Steinsapir is extremely proud of his state of the art, accredited operating rooms that are in his plastic surgery center, located in his office.
 You will probably be shown the operating rooms but if not, just ask to seem them.Dr.
-Steinsapir works with licensed nurse anesthetists and board certified anesthesiologists.
+Steinsapir works with licensed nurse anesthetists and board-certified anesthesiologists.